GridTools/gt4py/docs/functional/architecture/0001-Field_View_Frontend_Design.md

 #### What could be changed

-The GTCallable interface it no stable and was born as an ad-hoc concept to fullfil the requirements noted above.
+The GTCallable interface is not stable and was born as an ad-hoc concept to fullfil the requirements noted above.
 In particular the fact that it mixes types, i.e. a concept only found in the frontend, with the untyped iterator IR is not ideal.
 This leads to the strange situation, where the result of executing the ITIR, i.e. a stencil call, of a Field operator is a value, while the type suggests a Field return value and a call to the decorated function returns nothing.